kdvolder/spring-blog-2015-03/README.md

 </dependency>
 ```

-Then perform a "Maven >> Update Project" to trigger a project configuration update, which should cause the processor to be activated.
+Then perform a "Maven >> Update Project" to trigger a project configuration update.
+This should cause the processor to be activated.
 If everything worked correctly.
-The warning from the editor will now disappear, and you'll also get proper Hove Info:
+The warning should disappear from the editor, and you'll also get proper Hover Info:

 ![hover-info]